Piecewise-smooth manifold: History

-That every smooth (indeed, C^{1}) manifold has a unique PL structure was originally proven in (Whitehead 1940).
+That every smooth (indeed, C^{1}) manifold has a unique compatible PL structure (i.e. there exists a PL manifold, unique up to PL homeomorphism, that is piecewise-smoothly homeomorphic to the smooth manifold) was originally proven in (Whitehead 1940).
 A detailed expositionary proof is given in (Munkres 1966).
 The result is elementary and rather technical to prove in detail, so it is generally only sketched in modern texts, as in the brief proof outline given in (Thurston 1997).
 A very brief outline is given in (McMullen 1997), while a short but detailed proof is given in (Lurie 2009).